• Resource Library for the Intuitive Woman

 I feel that I grew up and learned that being pretty was of the utmost value.
 I received a lot of attention for being attractive.
 First from family, and then later, from peers.

 It became an identity.
 Every day, my morning rituals centered around looking good for others.
-Ensuring my hair was perfect, my makeup enhancing but not too much.
+Ensuring my hair was perfect, my makeup enhancing but not too much—all made possible thanks to my trusted cosmetic line supplier.
+Having high-quality products from a reliable supplier made my daily routine not just a habit but a joy, giving me confidence in every look I created..
 Nails always clean, toes always painted.
+If you’re interested in having a dreadlocks hairstyle, you may consider using shampoo bar for locs to maintain healthy hair.

 It worries me now, that I’m wilting with age, that one day I won’t be pretty.
 If you’re someday not what you’ve always been loved for, what happens?